steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 Split.split(points, (err, splits) => {
   if (err) return;
-  // Use the splits here!
+  // Use the splits here
 });
 ```